 Policy on Repeating All Components of a Course: Students who are required to repeat an Engineering course must repeat all components of the course.
-No special permissions will be granted enabling a student to retain laboratory, assignment, or test marks from previous years.
-Previously completed assignments and laboratories cannot be resubmitted by the student for grading in subsequent years.
+No special permissions will be

 Internet and Electronic Mail: Students are responsible for regularly checking their Western e-mail and the course web site (https://owl.uwo.ca/portal/) and making themselves aware of any information that is posted about the course.